Amazon EC2 M5 Instances

 Amazon EC2 M5 Instances are the next generation of the Amazon EC2 General Purpose compute instances.
 M5 instances offers a balance of compute, memory, and networking resources for a broad range of workloads.
 This includes web and application servers, back-end servers for enterprise applications, gaming servers, caching fleets, and app development environments.

-By leveraging the higher number of cores on Intel Xeon Scalable processors, M5 instances provide customers with a higher instance density than the previous generation, which results in a reduction in per-instance TCO.
-With the largest instance size, m5.24xlarge, customers can scale-up and consolidate their workloads on a fewer number of instances, to help lower their total cost of ownership.
+By leveraging the higher number of cores per processor, M5 instances provide customers with a higher instance density than the previous generation, which results in a reduction in per-instance TCO.
+With the largest instance size of 24xlarge, customers can scale-up and consolidate their workloads on a fewer number of instances, to help lower their total cost of ownership.

 High performance networking and storage

 Next-generation Elastic Network Adapter (ENA) and NVM Express (NVMe) technology provide M5 instances with high throughput, low latency interfaces for networking and Amazon Elastic Block Store (Amazon EBS).
 M5 instances offer up to 25 Gbps of network bandwidth and up to 14 Gbps of dedicated bandwidth to Amazon EBS.
 M5 instances also feature significantly higher networking and Amazon EBS performance on smaller instance sizes with EBS burst capability.
 With M5d and M5ad instances, local NVMe-based SSDs are physically connected to the host server and provide block-level storage that is coupled to the lifetime of the M5 instance.

 M5 instances are built on the AWS Nitro System, a rich collection of building blocks that offloads many of the traditional virtualization functions to dedicated hardware.
 By doing so, the AWS Nitro System enables high performance, high availability, and high security while also reducing virtualization overhead.